1996 American League Championship Series: Game 3

 The Orioles got on the board in the first inning with a Todd Zeile two-run homer, his second of the series.
 After that, Jimmy Key cruised allowing only one more hit through eight innings.
 Meanwhile, Mike Mussina pitched well also, allowing just one run in the fourth when Bernie Williams walked with one out, moved to third on a single and scored on Cecil Fielder's groundout, but unraveled with two outs in the top of the eighth inning.
 Jeter started the rally with a double and scored on Bernie Williams' RBI single to tie the game.
 Tino Martinez followed by spanking an opposite field double to left.
 As the relay came in from left field, Todd Zeile caught the ball and then faked a throw towards second.
 However, the ball slipped out of his hand and straight towards the ground.
-As the ball trickled away from him and shortstop Cal Ripken on the infield, Williams, who had been content to stay at third on the double, alertly scampered home to give the Yankees a 3–2 lead.
+As the ball trickled away from him and shortstop Cal Ripken Jr. on the infield, Williams, who had been content to stay at third on the double, alertly scampered home to give the Yankees a 3–2 lead.
 Mussina then served up a hanging curveball to the next batter Cecil Fielder, who blasted it into the left field stands making the score 5–2.
 John Wetteland earned a save with a perfect ninth to give the Yankees a 2–1 series lead.